 Homemade Ghee – Instant Pot or Stovetop

 - Add the butter to the instant pot steel insert.
+Set an external timer for 10 minutes.
 Start the instant pot in Saute Mode (Normal).
 Butter will start melting.

-- At about 7-9 minutes, the melted butter should be bubbling vigorously and milk solids should start to separate.
-Change the setting to Saute (Low).
-If it is not bubbling vigorously, then keep it for another minute.
+- At about 7-9 minutes, the melted butter should be bubbling vigorously and milk solids will start to separate. (see photos for visual cues).

 - Initially the milk solids (white foam) will float on the top, but they will settle down to the bottom of the insert and caramelize.

-- Turn off instant pot at about 16 mins.
+- Turn off instant pot at about 10 mins.
+The ghee will continue to cook for another 2-3 minutes.
 The milk solids should be brown and settle down.
-If they are not, then change up to Saute(Normal) for 1-2 minutes.
-Some froth might be there on the top.

 - Store ghee at room temperature, away from sunlight.
 It will stay fresh.
 You can also store in a refrigerator, but it is not required.